eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

 When the user invokes the CLI with a request to delete workloads, the CLI shall request an update of the state including a watch on the updated workloads.

 Tags:
 - DeleteWorkload

-Needs:
-- impl
-- utest

-#### Do not send the request to delete workloads when they are not found
-`swdd~no-delete-workloads-when-not-found~1`

-Status: approved

-When the user invokes the CLI with a request to delete workloads and the CLI does not find the workloads in the current state, the CLI shall not send the request to delete workloads to the server.

-Tags:
-- DeleteWorkload